Brentford railway station: Services

-The Sunday service is one train per hour each way: London Waterloo – Woking and the same serving Waterloo, Brentford, Twickenham, Kingston, Wimbledon and Waterloo and all intermediate stops each way.
+Additional services, including trains to and from London Waterloo via Richmond call at the station during the peak hours.

+On Sundays, the service is reduced to hourly in each direction and westbound trains run to and from Woking instead of Weybridge.

 History

 Brentford railway station was opened in 1849 by the London and South Western Railway (LSWR) in a period of mainly passenger use.
 An unlinked perpendicular line, the Brentford Dock line operated between 1859 and 1964, mainly for goods and waste transfer.
 The Dock Line between 1860 and 1942 ran a passenger service into passenger terminus Brentford (GWR) railway station.

 Between 1950 and 1980 Brentford station was named Brentford Central station.
 When multi-national pharmaceutical and retail company Glaxo Smith Kline opened its Global HQ 500 metres west, GSK House in 2001 after two years of construction, it contributed towards modernisation of the station.

 Between 22 May 2000 and 28 September 2002, the station was served by the London Crosslink service provided by Anglia Railways.